Joel-Mueller/HSLU_USAB/SW05 - Flexibility Efficience & Feedback.md

     <img src="Images/sw05/sw05_13.png" alt="Screenshot 2024-10-23 000033.png" style="width:50%; height:auto;">

+    *Figure 14: Feedback for ingredient substitution in MealBestie*

 - App Feedback: After a successful cooking session, Annabelle wants to provide her feedback on the efficiency of the app so she goes to the profile menu/screen and taps the “Send us Feedback” tab to write her thoughts and recommendations for improvement, after pressing send, her screen displays a message pop up message, letting her know that her feedback was received.

     <img src="Images/sw05/sw05_16.png" alt="Screenshot 2024-10-23 at 11.20.03.png" style="width:50%; height:auto;">

+    *Figure 15: App feedback for MealBestie*